-- MN DI Season: You can find all the info you need about this year’s MN DI program under the drop down menu: our MN DI calendar; training and workshop information and interactive sign up forms; information about where and when our tournaments will be held; where you should register for your regional tournament (Regions), along with the interactive registration form; information about what you will need for your tournaments (Tournament Info); and information about our international and scholarship/ recognition opportunities for teams.
+- MN DI Season: You can find all the info you need about this year’s MN DI program under the drop down menu: our MN DI calendar; training and workshop information; information about where and when our tournaments will be held; where you should register for our Affiliate Tournament, along with the registration link; information about what you will need for your tournaments (Tournament Info); and information about our international and scholarship/ recognition opportunities for teams.

 - What is DI?
 Check it out under What We Do – this is where you can see the Challenge previews.

 - Get Involved!
 All the info you need to Start A Team, learn about being a University Level team, and how to volunteer.
 Please consider being a tournament appraiser – see the interactive sign up form to appraise under the Volunteer tab.

 - Resources – a handy page full of info for team managers and teams!

 - Don’t forget to check under Helpful Resources at the bottom of each page, especially the DI Blog and our social media!
 Be sure to join our Team Manager Facebook page, and check it and the MN DI Facebook page regularly!